Cost of Attendance

 |Physical Therapy||Graduate School of Biomedical Sciences||School of Public Health||Texas College of Osteopathic Medicine||UNT System College of Pharmacy|

 In order to be issued an initial I-20 to secure an F-1 Visa Appointment, international students must prove sufficient financial support.
-The annual estimated cost of attendance includes one academic year of tuition, fees, health insurance, and cost of living.
+The annual estimated cost of attendance includes one academic year of tuition, it also includes fees, health insurance, and cost of living.
 F-1 visa holders are required to submit proof of financial support based on federal regulation.
-Not only does UNTHSC require to see these documents in order to issue an I-20, but the Department of State will require all F-1 visa applicants to show proof of funding prior to issuing an F-1 visa stamp.
+Not only does UNTHSC require to see these documents in order to issue an I-20, you will also need to provide them at your visa interview to show proof of funding prior to receiving an F-1 visa stamp.
+Please note, without sufficient funding at your visa interview, your visa will be denied.
 The purpose of proving sufficient financial support is to ensure that all international students are prepared for the cost of living in the United States and do not unknowingly put themselves under financial duress.
-In order to prove sufficient funds, international students must submit bank documents that are less than 12 months old.
+In order to prove sufficient funds, international students must submit bank documents that are less than 6 months old.

 This page was last modified on June 1, 2020